future timeline technology singularity humanity predictions events 2020 2050 2100

 2015-2019

-Despite the economic crisis, a number of industries continue to show growth.
-One of these is personal medicine and genome sequencing.* After the Human Genome Project was finished in 2003, the potential for its public use began to be realised.
+After the Human Genome Project was finished in 2003, its potential for public use began to be realised.
 It had taken nearly 15 years and billions of dollars to identify and map all 3.3 billion base pairs in the human genome.
-However, the methods used to achieve this goal had begun to improve exponentially, at a rate even faster than Moore's Law in computer chips.* From 2008, the cost per genome was plummeting.* By 2014, it was possible to sequence an entire human genome for less than $100.*
+However, the methods used to achieve this goal were improving at a rate even faster than Moore's Law in computer chips.* From 2008, the cost per genome went into freefall.

-The second half of this decade brings even greater advances.
-One major trend in recent years has been the increasing portability* of machines for analysing genomes.
-These are now becoming so sophisticated that they can provide results in a matter of seconds, at negligible costs.
-Handheld genome sequencers have a wide range of practical applications.
-They can be used by police at crime scenes, for example, to analyse biological evidence without needing to return it to the laboratory, saving time and money.
-Foreign aid workers in the developing world can identify viruses and verify water quality.
+By the end of this decade, these genome sequencers have a wide range of practical applications.
+They can be used at crime scenes, for example, to analyse biological evidence without having to return to the laboratory, saving time and money.
+Foreign aid workers in developing nations can identify viruses and verify water quality.
 Food inspectors can check for harmful pathogens in restaurants.
 Wildlife biologists can study genes in the field.

 genome sequencing timeline

-Five-year survival rates for thyroid cancer are approaching 100%
+Five-year survival rates for thyroid cancer are nearing 100%

 The thyroid is one of the largest endocrine glands.
 Found in the neck, it controls how quickly the body uses energy, makes proteins and controls how sensitive the body is to other hormones.
 It does so by producing thyroid hormones which regulate metabolism and affect the growth and rate of function of many other systems in the body.